aboutcode-org/scancode-analyzer/docs/source/how-analysis-is-performed/selecting-incorrect-unique.rst

     “matched_rule_identifier” and “match_coverage” across these multiple files, we keep only one file among them and discard the others.

-This is performed in the summary plugin, where all the unique license detection issues are reported in the summary together, each with a list of their occurrences.

 For example, in `scancode-toolkit#1920 <https://github.com/nexB/scancode-toolkit/issues/1920>`_, socat-2.0.0 has
 multiple (6) files with each file having the same 3 matched rules and match_coverage sets, i.e. -